-Another crucial detail: A recent study conducted by Paul et al. (2013) at the Yale Child Study Center revealed that young children on the autism spectrum with lower receptive language skills only acquire speech from DTT whereas those with higher receptive language skills learn faster from the naturalistic, play-based form of ABA.
+Another crucial detail: A recent 2018 Cochrane literature review (Brignell et al., 2018)—one of the largest, most reliable research databases—indicated that because of the heterology of ASD, we now have a wide range of different learning styles.
+They noted a recent study conducted by Paul et al. (2013) at the Yale Child Study Center, which revealed that young children on the autism spectrum with lower receptive language skills only acquire speech from DTT whereas those with higher receptive language skills learn faster from the naturalistic, play-based form of ABA.

 So, it is clear that the reason each current randomized comparison study on 25 hours per week of PRT had shown to be more effective in fostering speech than those who obtained the same hours per week of DTT is because most diagnosed have higher receptive language skills.

-Despite this, 30-40 hours per week of DTT is still needed for the children with lower receptive language skills, and who otherwise become distracted from their natural environment.
+Despite this, 30 to 40 hours per week of DTT is still needed for the children with lower receptive language skills, and who otherwise become distracted from their natural environment.

 Hyman, S. L., Levy, S. E., & Myers, S. M. (2020).
 Identification, evaluation, and management of children with autism spectrum disorder.
 Pediatrics, 145(11).